nathanmarz/storm/docs/documentation/nimbus-ha-design.md

 actual code/config and to get the current replication count.
 An alternative is to use "org.apache.storm.hdfs.ha.codedistributor.HDFSCodeDistributor" which relies on HDFS but does not add extra load on zookeeper and will make topology submission faster.
-* nimbus.min.replication.count : Minimum number of nimbus hosts where the code must be replicated before leader nimbus can mark the topology as active and create assignments.
-Default is 0. in case of HDFSCodeDistributor this represents number of data nodes insted of nimbus hosts where code must be replicated before activating topology.
+* topology.min.replication.count : Minimum number of nimbus hosts where the code must be replicated before leader nimbus can mark the topology as active and create assignments.
+Default is 1. in case of HDFSCodeDistributor this represents number of data nodes instead of nimbus hosts where code must be replicated before activating topology.
-* nimbus.max.replication.wait.time.sec: Maximum wait time for the nimbus host replication to achieve the nimbus.min.replication.count.
+* topology.max.replication.wait.time.sec: Maximum wait time for the nimbus host replication to achieve the nimbus.min.replication.count.
 Once this time is elapsed nimbus will go ahead and perform topology activation tasks even if required nimbus.min.replication.count is not achieved.
-The default is 0 seconds, a value of -1 indicates to wait for ever.
+The default is 60 seconds, a value of -1 indicates to wait for ever.
 *nimbus.code.sync.freq.secs: frequency at which the background thread which syncs code for locally missing topologies will run. default is 5 minutes.

 Note: Even though all nimbus hosts have watchers on zookeeper to be notified immediately as soon as a new topology is available for code